 Blankenship and Professor Ryan Cordell gave a talk on “Novels in the News” sponsored by UPenn’s Price Lab for Digital Humanities on March 5, 2020.

 Blankenship presented this project at the Association for Computers and the Humanities Conference in 2019.
-She wrote about the conference and new goals of the project for the NULab here.
+She wrote about the conference and the project’s new goals for the NULab here.